GPUOpen-Tools/GPU-Reshape/Documentation/QuickStart.md

 General instructions for front end use.

+Notes:
-_(Please don't close or move the dockables out of their sockets, a work in progress)_
+- Please don't close or move the dockables out of their sockets (such as the workspace explorer), a work in progress.
+- Descriptor "mismatch" false positives are a known issue, tracking them all down.

 <!-- TOC -->
 ### Table of Contents